 The Global Logistics Associate (GLA) is an internationally recognized endorsement program that acknowledges the completion of rigorous coursework and successful completion of an exam.
 This program is ideal for professionals starting out in the field of logistics, transportation, supply chain and associated functions necessary for the delivery of goods.

-The GLA program may be taken as a self-study course, in-house training or at an APICS endorsed concurrent program.
+The GLA program may be taken as in-house training or at an APICS endorsed concurrent program.
 APICS endorsed programs have demonstrated excellence in four areas, including curriculum, faculty, students, and assessment.

 Earn your GLA and demonstrate knowledge in these areas: